ranjithrd/confluence_23/src/events/sink-or-swim.md

   through, broken and battered?
 rules: >-
-  * Teams must bring their own writing tools, only paper will be provided to them
+  * Teams must bring their own writing tools, only paper will be provided to them.

-  * Plagiarism will not be tolerated and will lead to immediate disqualification
+  * Plagiarism will not be tolerated and will lead to immediate disqualification.

-  * Use of devices (mobile phones, laptops, smartwatches, etc) or any external sources is **not** allowed
+  * No use of devices (mobile phones, laptops, smartwatches, etc) or any external sources is allowed.

-  * If a team is found cheating, using chatbots or copying from other teams, they will be disqualified immediately
+  * If a team is found cheating, utilising chatbots or copying from other teams, they will be disqualified immediately.
-teamsize: 4 members
+teamsize: 4 participants
 ---